Lewis Terman: Legacy

-Support for eugenics
+Eugenics

 Terman came to believe that IQ was, in addition to dependent on education, highly heritable.

 Terman was a member of numerous American eugenic organizations, and listed in their rosters as a leader.
 For example, the Eugenical News (1916), publication of the leading Eugenic Records Office noted that the newly formed American Eugenic Organization included the following top American psychologists as its members:

 Terman's wide-scale IQ testing exposed him to diverse groups of test-takers.
 Administering the tests to Spanish-speakers and unschooled African-Americans from the Southwest, he concluded:

 Terman's work in addition to other openly eugenic psychologists and education scholars such as Edward Thorndike, Leta Hollingworth, Carl Brigham, and H. H. Goddard contributed to long standing policies and practices of racial school segregation.

 In this same book, Terman further stated that eugenics was important in the study of intelligence because "considering the tremendous cost of vice and crime…it is evident that psychological testing has found here one of its richest applications".
 He further insisted that human "dullness... seems to be racial, or at least inherent in the family" and found with "extraordinary frequency among Indians, Mexicans, and negroes".

 Testing other groups in California, he observed:

 The suggestions of a significant role for genetics in IQ led Terman to later join the Human Betterment Foundation, a Pasadena-based eugenics group founded by E. S. Gosney in 1928 which had as part of its agenda the promotion and enforcement of compulsory sterilization laws in California.
 Stern et al. (2017) documented significant long-standing violence inflicted on those identified by eugenicists as unfit and sterilized.

 A modern-day assessment of Terman's contributions concluded: